 While walking on the cobbled streets of Sighnaghi in Georgia, it felt like I was in Italy - there’s wine, colourful Instagram-worthy buildings, medieval architecture and the stunning Caucasus mountains in the horizon.

 Sighnaghi (or Signagi) is nestled in Georgia’s wine region, in the easternmost part of Kakethi.
-It was and is one of the most prettiest towns that I had visited in Georgia despite travelling in Winter in December.
+It was and is one of the best places to visit in Georgia despite travelling in Winter in December.
 The climate was Mediterranean-like and oozed charmed with its 18th and 19th century architecture.

 At the elevation of about 790m above sea level, the town overlooks the Alazani Valley and faces the Greater Caucasus mountains.
 Often there will be a busload of tourists on a day trip, but I would recommend spending the night so you can sip wine and enjoy the panoramic views of the region.